-45. Title 27, sections 21840 and 22211 requires a cost estimate for landfill post-closure maintenance.
-The amount of the cost estimate for post-closure maintenance in 2015 dollars is \$1.7 million.
+- 50. Title 27, sections 21840 and 22211 requires a cost estimate for landfill post-closure maintenance.
 This Order requires that the Discharger maintain financial assurance with CalRecycle in at least the amount of the post-closure maintenance cost estimate adjusted annually for inflation.
-As of 2015, the balance of the post-closure maintenance fund was \$1.7 million.

-- 46. Title 27, section 22221 requires a cost estimate for corrective action of all known or reasonably foreseeable releases.
-The Discharger submitted a July 2015 cost estimate of \$890,000 for corrective action of all known or reasonably foreseeable releases.
+As of 2016, the balance of the post-closure maintenance fund was \$3.8 million. - 51.
+Title 27, section 22221 requires a cost estimate for corrective action of all known or reasonably foreseeable releases.
 This Order requires that the Discharger maintain financial assurance with the CalRecycle in at least the amount of the cost estimate adjusted annually for inflation.
-As of 2015, the balance of the corrective action fund was \$890,000. - 47.
+As of 2016, the balance of the corrective action fund was \$303,923. - 52.
 Title 27 section 22100(b) requires owners and operators of disposal facilities that are required to be permitted as solid waste landfills to provide cost estimates for initiating and completing corrective action for known or reasonably foreseeable releases of waste.
 Title 27 section 22101 requires submittal of a Water Release Corrective Action Estimate and a Non-Water Release Corrective Action Cost Estimate.
-The Water Release Corrective Action Estimate and a Non-Water Release Corrective Action Cost Estimate.
 The Water Release Corrective Action Estimate is for scenarios where there is statistically significant evidence of a release of waste to ground or surface water when comparing point-of-compliance analyte concentrations to background concentrations.
 The Non-Water Release Corrective Action Cost Estimate is for complete replacement of the landfill final cover system, however a site-specific corrective action plan pursuant to Title 27 section 22101(b)(2) may be provided in lieu of the final cover replacement cost estimate.
-Title 27 section 22221 requires establishment of financial assurances in the amount of an approved Water Release Corrective Action Estimate or an approved Non-Water Release Corrective Action Cost Estimate, whichever is greater.
+Title 27 section 22221 requires establishment of financial assurances in the amount of an approved Water

+Release Corrective Action Estimate or an approved Non-Water Release Corrective Action Cost Estimate, whichever is greater.